Implementation of ERP systems in the Life Science industry

 - One of the major challenges is to ensure that the requirements are correct and that both the suppliers of the system and the end users are involved.
 ERP systems are complex and require both adaptation to the business and training of end users, which takes a lot of time.
 It is important that users are involved early in the process and that all parts of the company are involved.
 It is also important to spend time finding a supplier who has previously worked in GxP regulated businesses and who has an understanding of data integrity requirements, GAMP and testing and validation and who can provide support throughout the project.

-- Plantvision can offer support throughout the project.
-We have knowledgeable and experienced staff with everything from project managers, validation managers and QA support that can support from start-up to commissioning.
-We also have a large common knowledge and competence gathered in our consultants throughout Plantvision, which in itself can be a support to the team that is out on various assignments and projects, which is very valuable.
+– Plantvision offer support throughout the entire project.
+We have knowledgeable and experienced staff, including project managers, validation managers, and QA support, who can provide assistance from start-up to commissioning.
+We also have a wealth of shared knowledge and expertise gathered among our consultants throughout Plantvision in itself can be a valuable support to the team working on various assignments and projects.

 - Because we don't just come into a project with a specific consultant, we can offer teams of 2-3 people and you can also access Plantvision's collective knowledge base, with as much experience as you want.